 Meeting with outside speakers

 Student Voice are keen to continue with our exciting 'Tallis Talks' programme which is a chance to meet and discuss topical issues of the day with public intellectuals.
-Recently we were extremely honoured to have a Q and A with Andrea Arnold after a screening of her re-make of Wuthering Heights.
 If you know someone who would be interested in meeting with our student body to debate issues of the day, please get in touch!